Vegas (Doja Cat song)

 "Vegas" is a song by American rapper and singer Doja Cat.
 It was released through Kemosabe Records and RCA Records as the lead single from the soundtrack for Baz Luhrmann's Elvis Presley biopic, Elvis, on May 6, 2022.
-The song was produced by Rogét Chahayed and Yeti Beats.
-It interpolates a sample of Shonka Dukureh's recording of the song "Hound Dog", which was written by Jerry Leiber and Mike Stoller, first recorded by Big Mama Thornton (who Dukureh plays in the film) in 1952 and notably covered by Presley.
 The official music video for the song was released on June 2, 2022.
-It received a nomination at the 65th Annual Grammy Awards for Best Rap Performance.
+It became Doja Cat's seventh top-ten single on the US Billboard Hot 100 and received a nomination at the 65th Annual Grammy Awards for Best Rap Performance and a nomination at 2023 MTV Movie & TV Awards for Best Song.

 Composition

 The song's lyrics refer to a man who was an "underwhelming lover" whom Doja Cat feels "never deserved her attention".
+Produced by Rogét Chahayed and Yeti Beats, it samples Shonka Dukureh's recording of the song "Hound Dog", which was written by Jerry Leiber and Mike Stoller, first recorded by Big Mama Thornton (who Dukureh plays in the film) in 1952 and notably covered by Presley.

 Critical reception

 Writing for Consequence, Carys Anderson felt that Doja Cat "lives up to the challenge" of Luhrmann "pairing historical content with modern music", calling it "Ain't Shit" meets "Hound Dog".
 Wongo Okon of Uproxx remarked that Doja "raps with a vengeance".